-Pupils might work scientifically by observing and comparing the life cycles of plants and animals in their local environment with other plants and animals around the world (in the rainforest, in the oceans, in desert areas and in prehistoric times), asking pertinent questions and suggesting reasons for similarities and differences.
+Pupils might work scientifically by: observing and comparing the life cycles of plants and animals in their local environment with other plants and animals around the world (in the rainforest, in the oceans, in desert areas and in prehistoric times), asking pertinent questions and suggesting reasons for similarities and differences.
 They might try to grow new plants from different parts of the parent plant, for example, seeds, stem and root cuttings, tubers, bulbs.
-They might observe changes in an animal over a period (for example, by hatching and rearing chicks), comparing how different animals reproduce and grow.
+They might observe changes in an animal over a period of time (for example, by hatching and rearing chicks), comparing how different animals reproduce and grow.

-• describe the changes as humans develop to old age
+• describe the changes as humans develop to old age Notes and guidance (non-statutory)

 Pupils should draw a timeline to indicate stages in the growth and development of humans.
-They should learn about the changes grouping animals according to what they eat; and using their senses to compare different textures, sounds and smells.
+They should learn about the changes experienced in puberty.

+to compare different textures, sounds and smells.